-KEYWORDS: Butterfly biodiversity, Tummalapalle, Mining, Diversity indexes, Palakondalu forest area, Andhra Pradesh.
+KEYWORDS: Biodiversity, Butterfly fauna, Comparative study, Diversity, Habitats, Monitoring

-INTRODUCTION:-
+INTRODUCTION

-The order Lepidoptera, which also includes moths, was home to the diverse group of insects known as butterflies.
-Butterflies were one of the most varied insect families on the planet, one of the ecosystem's most important components was insects (Regier et al., 2013; Yang and Gratton, 2014).
-Insects that were members of the phylum Arthropoda include butterflies.
-Butterfly species are among the most researched insect groups worldwide (Robinson et al., 2012).
-Butterflies, like other insect species, are essential to the good operation of an ecosystem that supports both people and other species (Dangles and Casas, 2019).
+Butterflies are a diverse group of insects belonging to the order Lepidoptera, which also includes moths.
+They are one of the most varied insect groups on the planet, and as insects, they are an essential component of the ecosystem (Regier et al., 2013; Yang and Gratton, 2014).
+Butterflies are insects, and like all insects, they are members of the phylum Arthropoda.
+As a group, butterfly species are among the most extensively researched insects in the world.
+(Robinson et al., 2012).
+Like other insects, butterflies are essential for the proper functioning of ecosystems that support both people and other species (Dangles and Casas, 2019).
 The taxonomically classified Lepidoptera order comprises moths and butterflies.
 According to animal taxonomy, of the entire animal phylum’s, the Arthropoda has the most diversity and number on Earth.
 Where in the class Insecta coordinates with the agricultural land as a pollinator in a major way Butterflies were a master work of nature's beauty and artistic expression (Rafi et al., 2000).
 One type of butterfly was called a bio-indicator.
 Butterflies According to behavioral research, butterflies utilize their wings to detect visible and infrared light, and they react by changing their behavior to avoid overheating them (Cheng etal., 2020).
 There are over 18,000 species of butterflies worldwide (Kehimkar, 2008), with 1,051 of those species found in India (Parasharya and Jani, 2007) Butterflies inhabit almost every type of habitat on the planet, ranging from Arctic tundra to tropical rainforests.
 There was a common taxonomy for moths and butterflies up to the order level, although there are significant physical and behavioral distinctions between them.
 By serving as pollinators, prey, biological pest controllers, promoting genetic diversity in plants, and increasing the aesthetics of their surroundings, butterflies contribute to the maintenance of the ecosystem (Ghazanfar et al., 2016).Consequently, butterflies and other insect diversity are at the forefront of a decline (Serrat et al., 2015; Van Halder, 2017).